vipm-io/OpenG-Variant-Data-Library/README.md

 ## How to Contribute

-Take a look at the [Good First Issues](https://github.com/vipm-io/OpenG-Variant-Data-Library/issues?q=is%3Aissue+is%3Aopen+label%3Agood-first-issue) list and comment on an issue that you'd like to work on, so it can be "assigned" to you.

-Then, you can create a [Pull Request]([url](https://github.com/vipm-io/OpenG-Variant-Data-Library/pulls)https://github.com/vipm-io/OpenG-Variant-Data-Library/pulls) with your work.
+Take a look at the [Help Wanted](https://github.com/vipm-io/OpenG-Variant-Data-Library/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issues list.
+If it's your first contribution or you're not extremely familiar with this library, you might want to look at the [Good First Issues](https://github.com/vipm-io/OpenG-Variant-Data-Library/issues?q=is%3Aissue+is%3Aopen+label%3Agood-first-issue) list.
+If you see an issue that looks like one you can complete, add a comment to the issue stating you'd like to work on it, and a maintainer will follow up and "assigned" to you.
+You then create a branch and then submit your contribution in the form of a [Pull Requests](https://github.com/vipm-io/OpenG-Variant-Data-Library/pulls).